Convergent Sixth-order Compact Finite Difference Method for Variable-Coefficient Elliptic PDEs in Curved Domains

 \section{Construction of Compact $9$-point FDM Schemes at Interior Grid Points}

-We shall develop our FDM schemes separately according to whether a stencil center is interior or boundary grid points.
+We shall develop our FDM schemes separately according to whether the stencil center is an interior or boundary grid point.
 In this section, we deal with sixth-order $9$-point compact interior stencils, while the boundary stencils will be handled in the next section.

 Let $\SS$ be the reference stencil $[-1,1]^2 \cap \Z^2$ centered at $(0,0)$.
 By definition of $\Omega_h^\circ$ in \eqref{eq: Omegah}, each grid point $\spt\in \Omega_h^\circ$ will serve as the stencil center and all its $1$-ring neighboring grid points $\spt+ ph$, $p \in \SS$ lie inside $\Omega$.
 Now we expand the solution $u$ in \eqref{u:taylor2} at each point $\spt+ ph$ for $p \in \SS$ at the base point $\bpt:=\spt$.
 In view of this, for each stencil point $\spt+ ph$ we aim to find the stencil coefficient $C_p(h) \in \R$, a real polynomial of variable $h$, such that for a given positive integer $M\in \mathbb{N}$,